 Gender dysphoria and gender identity disorder

-An external display of gender, through a combination of dress, demeanour, social behaviour and other factors.
+An external display of gender (or gendered expectations), through a combination of dress, demeanour, social behaviour and other factors.
 This can determine how a person’s gender is perceived by others.

 A sense of fit within a gender category e.g. female, non-binary, male.
-Usually there is a sense of congruence between the gender assigned at birth and gender identity but this is not always the case.
-Gender identity is determined by the individual and should not be determined by another person.
+For cis people there is a sense of congruence between their gender assigned at birth and their gender identity, whilst trans people experience an incongruence.

 ‘Queer’ is a term that was reclaimed from its derogatory usage in the 1990s (more on this in the Introduction to Queer Pedagogy).
 This term is usually associated with sexuality but since then the term has branched out and can be used in a number of ways.
 Genderqueer can refer to individuals who resist gender norms without seeking to change their physical sexual characteristics but this is not always the case.